 Challenges in Spontaneous reporting

-Adverse events can be reported voluntarily by the patient, companies or the HCP.
-The major drawback of the system is under-reporting of adverse events to the post-marketing databases.
+Adverse events can be reported voluntarily by the patient, companies, or the HCP.
+The major drawback of the system is the under-reporting of adverse events to the post-marketing databases.
 The medical staff does not prioritize reporting and may neglect symptoms that are not serious.

 Data analysis may produce more signals than that can be analyzed from the available resources.
 The adverse event workload has been rising to more than 50% yearly in a few companies.
 This might delay the focus on potential serious adverse events requiring immediate action.